-It is not only the purchase of hearing aids which will give you better hearing.
-Four characteristics which are present in all persons who are really successful with their hearing aids are:
+It is not only the purchase of hearing aids that will give you better hearing.
+Four characteristics that are present in all people who are really successful with their hearing aids are:

 The decision to have a good attitude about going through the process to improve your hearing must be yours, not that of your spouse, son or daughter.
-We cannot make this commitment for you, it is your choice and your choice alone.
+We cannot make this commitment for you; it is your choice and your choice alone.
 An enlightened man once remarked that "most people are about as happy as they make up their minds to be."
-And as you embark on the process of better hearing, a cheerful positive attitude will not only affect your success, but will be encouragement to everyone around you.
+And as you embark on the process of better hearing, a cheerful, positive attitude will not only affect your success but will be an encouragement to everyone around you.

-Because you haven't heard normal sounds and noises properly for a long time, at first the sounds amplified by your hearing aids may be unusual.
-But, this is because you are hearing the high frequency speech sounds (like f's s's and th's.), you have been missing, or have heard differently for years.
-These sounds will actually improve your speech comprehension, but, only if you stick with your new hearing aids until your brain has a chance to adjust.
-And with practice and time, your brain will adjust.
+Because you haven't heard normal sounds and noises properly for a long time, at first, the sounds amplified by your hearing aids may be unusual.
+But, this is because you are hearing the high-frequency speech sounds (like f's s's and th's.); you have been missing or have heard differently for years.
+These sounds will actually improve your speech comprehension, but only if you stick with your new hearing aids until your brain has a chance to adjust.
+And with practice and time, your brain will adapt.
 Hearing and understanding involve more than the hearing organ.
-Your hearing is a complex function which requires the cooperation of the brain and your other senses as understanding occurs in your brain not in your ears.
+Your hearing is a complex function that requires the cooperation of the brain and your other senses as understanding occurs in your brain, not in your ears.

-If your hearing was lost suddenly, or, has been lost over time, you may not hear again like you once did with normal hearing.
-Similar to dentures, hearing aids are only a substitute for the original - with them you will probably live a near-normal life; without them you will certainly be handicapped.
+If your hearing was lost suddenly or, has been lost over time, you might not hear again like you once did with normal hearing.
+Like dentures, hearing aids are only a substitute for the original - with them; you will probably live a near-normal life; without them, you will undoubtedly be handicapped.

-The soft sharp sounds you hear are normal.
+The soft, sharp sounds you hear are normal.
 These are the soft, high-frequency sounds you have been missing.
 Your hearing aids are giving these sounds back to you.
 These are the sounds that will let you better understand speech.
-Be patient while your brain gets reacquainted with these sounds

-Certain electronic adjustments may be made step-by-step over a week or two by us to help your brain gradually become used to normal listening levels again.
+Certain electronic adjustments may be made step-by-step over a week or two by me to help your brain gradually become used to normal listening levels again.

-There is a common discipline followed by all men and women who successfully use their hearing aids.
+There is a common discipline followed by all men and women who are successful with anything they put their mind to.
 It is called practice.
-It is an investment that will cost you time and patience and will usually begin to pay dividends within as little as a few days.
+It is no different being successful using hearing aids.
+It is an investment that will cost you time and patience; however, it will usually begin to pay dividends within as little as a few days.

-We wish you well and thank you for reading.
+I wish you well, and thank you for reading.